 Things to Do in the City

-You won’t lack for anything to do here; Bulawayo is home to a veritable treasure trove of museums and galleries.
+You won’t lack anything to do here; Bulawayo is home to a veritable treasure trove of museums and galleries.
 The Natural History Museum of Zimbabwe is another great place to start.

 It houses a fascinating geology section and has the distinction of possessing a dodo egg and one of the first-ever caught coelacanths, as well as the second-largest elephant display in the world.
 The Railway Museum houses many colonial relics including Cecil Rhodes’ train carriage; a great option for children and train fundi.